AmrDhaliwal/Analysis_of_Taiwan_Credit_Card_Data/README.md

 ## Milestones

-Details for Milestone are available on Canvas (left sidebar, Course Project) or [here](https://firas.moosvi.com/courses/data301/project/milestone01.html).
+*italic textDetails for Milestone are available on Canvas (left sidebar, Course Project) or [here](https://firas.moosvi.com/courses/data301/project/milestone01.html).*

 ## Describe your topic/interest in about 150-200 words